SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 Worked example: vaccine efficacy for a small trial, say 15 treatment + 10 control?
 -->

-At some point soon, I'd like to implement this in [R](https://www.r-project.org), perhaps mirroring Saffer's Python implementation.
+At some point soon, I'd like to implement this in [R](https://www.r-project.org).
 There are some gnarly issues with numerical roundoff.
-Even though the hypergeometric series terminates as a polynomial for integer
-$\beta$'s, one simply cannot na&iuml;vely compute a polynomial of order 15,000 for a large clinical trial and expect to get anything other than nonsense!
+Even though the hypergeometric series terminates as a polynomial for integer $\beta$'s, one simply cannot na&iuml;vely compute a polynomial of order 15,000 for a large clinical trial and expect to get anything other than nonsense!

-I note that Saffer sensibly computes everything in log space first, and then exponentiates.
-This does, though, run the risk of exponentiating the roundoff in a catastrophic fashion.
-Some rigorous test cases with known answers are required before I'll trust it.

 That's work for another day.